 Part of the fun of building models of specific buildings or places is the research that goes along with it.
 The most helpful for this facility were old editions of the Circleville Herald (via Newspapers.com) and Sanborn Fire Insurance maps.
 The Pickaway County Historical and Genealogical Library has also been a huge help.

 On the 1927 Sanborn fire insurance map, the property was referred to as “H.M.
 Crites & Co.
 Flour Mill & Elevator”, was “re-built” in 1918 and had a 100,000-bushel capacity.
 According to a 1933 Herald article, Mr. Crites acquired the property in 1918 and presumably was responsible for the rebuilding.
-It’s not clear what exactly what that rebuilding consisted, but it appears that the concrete headhouse and brick/concrete office were added, possibly replacing an older wooden structure.
+It’s not clear how extensive the rebuilding was, but it appears that the concrete headhouse and brick/concrete office were added, possibly replacing an older wooden structure.

-In any case, Mr. Crites was back in control of the mill by 1933 because in that year, he sold the property to Ralston-Purina in a transaction involving eight (or ten, depending on the source) additional properties.
+In any case, Mr. Crites was back in control of the mill by 1933.
+In that year, he sold the property to Ralston-Purina in a transaction involving eight (or ten, depending on the source) additional properties.
 In reporting on the transaction, The Herald stated that Mr. Crites had “vast agricultural holdings … throughout several central Ohio counties” and “Mr. Crites pointed out [the S. Court st plant] is valued at $350,000” and all nine (or eleven) had a value just under a half-million dollars.
+Quite a sum in 1933.
 The deal was described as “one of the biggest in Pickaway-co’s history“.
-Quite a sum in 1933.

 Ralston-Purina immediately began refitting the property, converting it from a flour mill to a feed mill.
 They installed two French soybean oil expellers in January, 1935, and four more the following summer.
 These gave the plant the capacity to process up to one million bushels of beans per year.